-The effects on interpretation, education, and outreach would be the same as in Alternative B. In addition, having a historic facility serve as a northern gateway contact facility would provide additional visitor interpretation and education and maintain a historic building.
-The Reserve would also add an interpretive barn-like building at the Ferry House.
-These additional sites would be an added beneficial effect on the visitor experience and a place to serve as a formal entry into the Reserve.
+The effects on interpretation, education, and outreach would be the same as in Alternative B. In addition, having a historic facility serve as a northern gateway contact facility in the San de Fuca area would provide additional visitor interpretation and education and maintain a historic building.
+This additional site would be an added beneficial effect on the visitor experience and a place to serve as a formal entry into the Reserve.

 Interpretation would also be expanded through a co-managed visitor center with partners in historic Coupeville and the jointly managed visitor contact facility at a proposed marine science center.
 The visitor center in Coupeville could also provide space for curatorial storage.
 The partner would manage and operate the center and develop educational curricula and programming.
 The Commission could support the center by helping to develop exhibits related to Reserve ecology and marine environments.
-These facilities dedicated to visitor contact and education would be a moderate long-term benefit by attracting more visitors into the Reserve and enhancing the potential to tell the Reserve stories and associated natural science.
+These three facilities dedicated to visitor contact and education would be a moderate long-term benefit by attracting more visitors into the Reserve and enhancing the potential to tell the Reserve stories and associated natural science.
 Programs could be expanded and enhanced which would be a positive effect on interpretation.